 Step 2: Click its icon on the desktop and you will see a concise floating panel.

 Step 3: Select the target area for recording by clicking the menu icon in Display.
-Then you can choose Full screen, other set size screen in Fixed region or Custom region which allows you to adjust a dashed-dotted rectangle to determine the recording area.
-Apart from recording area, you can also turn on the webcam recording and sound recording by respectively clicking the webcam icon and microphone icon.
+Then you can choose Full screen, other set size screen in Custom region.
+Or you can adjust a dashed-dotted rectangle to determine the recording area.
+Apart from the recording area, you can also turn on the webcam recording and audio recording by respectively clicking the webcam icon, microphone icon, and system sound icon.

 Step 4: Hit the red button (REC) on the right.